albertzak/node_adt/Readme.md

 # Node-ADT

+**New in v0.1.0: Read huge database files thanks to async callbacks.**

 Node ADT is a small fast library for reading Advantage Database Server database files (.ADT).
 It is a quick node port from the awesome rubygem by Chase Gray.

 * Original Project page: <http://github.com/chasemgray/Ruby-ADT>